ruskakimov/kakimov.com/_posts/react-data-fetching.md

 > Note, `queueMicrotask` would not change the order, as it would append to the end of the microtask queue, and our callbacks from the first effect are already there by that point.

-This feels wrong, but it does the job.
+This feels icky, but it does the job.
 The second effect's state updates are no longer intermingled with the first effect's updates:

 1. First effect's `setLoading(false)`.